Best daily deals

 Daylio screenshot 2023

 Daylio is a flashy and popular diary app.
-It has all of the basic features like daily entries, backup and restore with Google Drive, a PIN lock, and CSV document exporting.
+It has all of the basic features, like daily entries, backup and restore with Google Drive, a PIN lock, and CSV document exporting.
 This one also tracks your mood.
 Each entry has a mood that you choose.
 There are dozens of them to choose from.
 Over time, you can see a graph and other stats about your moods.
 This is great for stuff like depression, where tracking your bad days matters.
-You can unlock all of the features for a single $3.99 in-app purchase.
-Most of the rest of the features are free.
+Some features are free, but the rest you will have to unlock with in-app purchases.
 This one is also free if you use Google Play Pass.
+You can also get this one on the Apple App Store.

 Diaro